-Planning your wall panel layout for your home or commercial golf simulator might seem daunting, but this guide will take out all the guesswork to get your project rolling!
+Planning your wall panel layout for your home or commercial golf simulator might seem daunting, but this guide will help take out some of the guesswork to get your project rolling.
 Our goal is to give you the tools to plan your project with confidence so your install goes as smoothly as possible.
+If your simulator bay is a simple rectangular shape, planning is a snap!

 Measuring